Service Opportunities

 WORSHIP

 Worship is our expression of our love for God and is the foundation for all that we do at Christ Church.
-We are disciples of Christ and as we worship together, we join each other to glorify God.
-Episcopalians believe that it is our common worship which unifies us.
 The many services offered each week depend upon those who faithfully serve in these ministries.

-Adult Acolytes serve Sunday mornings at 7:30 a.m. and at special services such as those held during Holy Week.
-Adults help by setting the table and carrying the cross or tapers during procession.
-Youth Acolytes assist clergy at the altar during Sunday worship services.
-Contacts: Youth Marianne Palmer Adults Grace Krachuck
+serve at special services such as those held during Holy Week and our major liturgical feasts.
+Adults help by setting the table and carrying the cross or tapers during processions.

 Altar Guild

-Members prepare the altars in the church, chapel and Contemporary Worship Space and care for items used such as silver and brass, vestments and linens.
+AG members prepare the altars in the main sanctuary, chapel, and Contemporary Worship Space for all Sunday worship Services.
+They also care for items used such as silver, brass, vestments, and linens.

 Church Mice